Palatka, Florida: History

-Following the war, the tourists returned, and new accommodations were constructed including the Putnam House, built by Hubbard L. Hart, and the Larkin House, which could accommodate 250 guests.
-Steamers ran up the Ocklawaha River to Eustis, Leesburg and Silver Springs, or the St. Johns River to Enterprise and Sanford.
+Following the war, the tourists returned.
+New accommodations were constructed including the Putnam House, built by Hubbard L. Hart, and the Larkin House, which could hold 250 guests.
+Steamers ran up the Ocklawaha River to Eustis, Leesburg and Silver Springs, or along the St. Johns River to Enterprise and Sanford.
 Industries included logging, raising cattle and hogs, and orange groves.
 On May 24, 1875, the post office changed the spelling to Palatka.

 By the 1880s, several competing railroads crossed the community, which became an important junction.
-These included the Florida Southern Railroad, the Jacksonville, Tampa and Key West Railroad, the St. Augustine and Palatka Railway, and the Georgia Southern and Florida Railroad.
+On the west bank of the St. Johns these included the Florida Southern Railway, the Jacksonville, Tampa and Key West Railroad, and the Georgia Southern and Florida Railroad.
+East of the river, the original routing of the Florida East Coast Railway's main line between St. Augustine and Bunnell passed through East Palatka and a railroad bridge in Palatka provided for a connection to the railroads on the western bank.

 On November 7, 1884, Palatka suffered a devastating fire.
-Guests arrived that season to find no accommodations, and so continued on the train south; this was the beginning of a gradual shift of tourism elsewhere.
+When tourists arrived that season, most accommodations had been lost.
+They continued on trains south; this was the beginning of a gradual shift of tourism elsewhere.
 The city lost trade, shipping and transportation preeminence to Jacksonville, on the coast.
-With its downtown rebuilt in brick to be fireproof, Palatka emerged a finer place.
+But with its downtown rebuilt in brick to be fireproof, Palatka emerged a finer place.

 In 1893, A. E. and H. S. Wilson of Saginaw, Michigan bought the Noah J. Tilghman & Son sawmill, which processed cypress lumber.
 Renamed the Wilson Cypress Company, it expanded operations and became a major employer.
-At its peak, it was the second largest cypress mill in the world, but closed in 1944.
-The Great Freeze of 1894 and 1895 destroyed Palatka's citrus groves for five years, which were formerly a major attraction.
+At its peak, it was the second-largest cypress mill in the world.
+It closed in 1944, as the timber industry moved out of the area.

+The Great Freeze of 1894 and 1895 destroyed Palatka's citrus groves for five years.
+Formerly they had been both a tourist attraction and important sector of the economy.
 The ill-fated Cross Florida Barge Canal was once intended to pass the city.
 Today, tourism remains important.